kevinzunigacuellar/web/src/content/blog/dark-mode-in-astro.md

 });
 ```

-Create a minimal tailwind config file in the root of your project.

-- Modify the `content` property to include all the files that contain your styles.

-- Modify the `darkMode` property to `class` to enable dark mode.
+Create a minimal TailwindCSS config file in the root of your project.
+Make sure to modify the `content` property to include all the files that contain your styles.
+Also, set the `darkMode` property to `"class"` to enable dark mode:

 ```js title="tailwind.config.cjs"
 module.exports = {